 The Board acknowledges that most students derive the maximum scholastic and social benefits from a four-year high school program.
 However, students who accelerate through the District's academic program and complete the requirements of the Ohio Department of Education are permitted to graduate early.
 Early graduation is available to high school students, provided they follow all of the requirements established for this purpose.
 Students interested in early graduation must complete an application found in the Guidance Office.
 The application is due no later than June 15 prior to the student's intended year of graduation.
 Approval or Denial will be decided by the Senior Class Counselor and the High School Principal.
-Once approval for early graduation is established, the student becomes a member of the class in the school year in which his/her graduation requirements are completed.
+Once approval for early graduation requirements are completed.
 The diploma may be given at the completion of all requirements or at the next graduation ceremony.
 While this option is available to students who qualify, students, parents/guardians, counselors, and the school administration should consider heavily whether it is an appropriate option for each individual child.
 Many advantages can be found through early graduation, but there can be negative effects as well.
 All factors must be considered in making an informed decision about early graduation.